inveniosoftware/docs-invenio-rdm/docs/maintenance/internals/jobs.md

 - No retry strategy at the job system level (rely on Celery’s retry mechanism).
 - No multi-tenant separation of job visibility or logs.
 - No CLI utilities for job introspection (UI/API only).

----

-## Summary

-The InvenioRDM job system builds a maintainable foundation for robust background task orchestration.
-It offers developers powerful abstractions and gives administrators operational transparency and control, all integrated cleanly into the platform's UI and API.